Abathargh/avr_io/README.md

 ## Support

-The nim modules that offer IO register mappings and ISR definitions are generated using the chips' `atdf` description files as a reference.
+The nim modules that offer IO register mappings and ISR definitions are generated using the `atdf` chips description files as a reference.

 The library currently supports most `attiny` and `atmega` chips, except for ones from the `avrxmega` and `avr1` families.
 The former uses the new Port API